Copyright © 2022. Education Doorway. All Rights Reserved.

 Online university teaching has had mixed reviews from students, though universities themselves report that engagement has been high and exam results, occasionally, even better than previous years.

-With many students having already been accustomed to following lectures online through catchup videos, little has changed there.
-Seminars, where possible, have retained exactly the same format as they would normally – preparation work before the lesson, a discussion of answers, and then a further look at the wider theme based on relevant material.
+With many students already accustomed to following lectures online through catchup videos, little has changed there.
+Seminars, where possible, have retained precisely the same format as they would typically – preparation work before the lesson, a discussion of answers, and a further look at the broader theme based on the relevant material.

-Some students have gone as far as to say that online teaching has benefitted their learning owing to less travel and more time to study.
-The general mood remains, however, that most UK students are much anticipating a return to normal university learning in-person – this expected to happen at some point in the new year.
+Some students have said that online teaching has benefitted their learning due to less travel and more time to study.
+However, the general mood remains that most UK students are much anticipating a return to normal university learning in-person – this is expected to happen at some point in the new year.

 Do I have to self-isolate upon arrival?

-The UK’s travel guidance, including countries from which one must isolate after arriving, is updated every Thursday evening by the Foreign and Commonwealth Office.
+The UK’s travel guide, including countries one must isolate after arriving, is updated every Thursday evening by the Foreign and Commonwealth Office.
 Details as to which countries are subject to restrictions can be found on the department’s website, available at https://gov.uk/foreign-travel-advice.

 As of now, arrivals from almost everywhere must legally undertake a period of self-isolation upon entering the United Kingdom.
-This is unlikely to change until mass vaccination has been carried out.
+It is unlikely to change until mass vaccination has been carried out.